 The purpose of the HCV program is to provide rental assistance to eligible families.
 The rules and regulations of the HCV program are determined by the U.S. Department of Housing and Urban Development.
-CCHA is afforded choices in the operation of the program which are included in CCHA's administrative plan, a document approved by CCHA's Board of Commissioners.
+The CCHA is afforded choices in the operation of the program which are included in the CCHA's administrative plan, a document approved by the board of commissioners of the CCHA.

-The HCV program offers mobility to eligible families because they may search for suitable housing anywhere in the CCHA's jurisdiction and may also be eligible to move under portability to other PHAs' jurisdictions.
+The HCV program offers mobility to eligible families because they may search for suitable housing anywhere in the CCHA's jurisdiction and may also be eligible to move under portability to other CCHAs' jurisdictions.

-When a family is determined to be eligible for the program and funding is available, CCHA issues the family a housing voucher.
-When the family finds a suitable housing unit and funding is available, CCHA will enter into a contract with the owner and the family will enter into a lease with the owner.
+When a family is determined to be eligible for the program and funding is available, the CCHA issues the family a housing voucher.
+When the family finds a suitable housing unit and funding is available, the CCHA will enter into a contract with the owner and the family will enter into a lease with the owner.
 Each party makes their respective payment to the owner so that the owner receives full rent.